Confidence-coin/coco/README.md

 # Create password
 ![create password](https://user-images.githubusercontent.com/6512430/42005570-3b5e4556-7a43-11e8-8958-770251c16629.PNG)

- - :green_book: Create wallet-password and use it to encrypt all the settings files including the wallet private key.
+ - :notebook::green_book: Create wallet-password and use it to encrypt all the settings files including the wallet private key.

 # Create or restore wallet
 ![create or restore wallet](https://user-images.githubusercontent.com/6512430/42005569-3b49e818-7a43-11e8-9611-43e6948097b7.PNG)